 He was never taken seriously as a prospect.
 He never had a set position, always lending a hand wherever a team needed him.
 And while he was a great contact hitter, he had little to no power.

-His contract ran out again, and that’s when he finally found a home with the Minnesota Twins.
+His contract expired again, and that’s when he finally found a home with the Minnesota Twins.
 Then, after nine years in the minors, he finally made his MLB debut at 26-years-old on June 20th, 2018.

 Sal Agostinelli puts it best: